Affiliate links on Android Authority may earn us a commission. Learn more.

 There are many folks out there who swear by stock Android.
-While we will agree that many Android skins tend to be bloated and poorly designed in comparison, some skins work so well that they transcend stock Android to become something even better.
+While we would agree that many Android skins tend to be bloated and poorly designed in comparison, some skins work so well that they transcend stock Android to become something even better.
 Today, we’re going to look at two of those skins in a kind of face-off event: Oxygen OS vs One UI.

 Oxygen OS vs One UI: The basic takeaway

-With all that in mind, let’s break down the major aspects of an Android skin and look at Oxygen OS vs One UI in each one!
+With all that in mind, let’s break down the major aspects of an Android skin and look at Oxygen OS vs One UI in each one.

 Lock screen security

-To leave the lock screen and actually gain access to the phone, you’ll need to unlock it.
+To leave the lock screen and gain access to the phone, you’ll need to unlock it.
 Depending on which device you have, there could be different options for either One UI or Oxygen OS.
 However, there will be a lot of crossovers.

 Both Android skins offer plenty of ways for you to unlock the phone, including a PIN entry, a swipe pattern, a text password, and the very insecure face unlock (since Samsung and OnePlus have yet to roll out phones with 3D sensors on the front, this isn’t an advisable option).
 If you don’t care much about security, you can also choose to just swipe out of the lock screen or even deactivate it all together, as both skins have these options.